 Whether you’re a casual camper or a dedicated UK discoverer, campervan insurance is key to ensuring you enjoy your time away from home.
-That’s where our online quote tool comes in handy, offering cost-effective camper insurance from a range of reputable companies.
+That’s where our online quote tool comes in handy, offering cost-effective camper insurance from a range of reputable UK companies.
 Simply choose the policy that suits you best, and off you go!

 VW’s iconic campervan first appeared in the 1950s, and since then they’ve been a key feature of British roads.
 Combining modest living space with affordability, campervans are now experiencing a renaissance, and competitive rates mean that campervan insurance costs less than you might think.
 And for those seeking an even smaller travel option, camper trailer insurance covers you and your trailer for all those cross-country explorations.

 Why do I need campervan insurance?

 If you want to use your campervan (VW or otherwise) anywhere other than your drive, you’re going to need insurance.
 Fundamentally, it covers you for anything untoward that might happen on British roads – and abroad, if you opt for a policy which takes in foreign travel.

 The bare minimum to comply with UK law is third party insurance, which covers you for damage to third party property and people.
 However, it won’t cover you for theft of the vehicle, any accidents that are your fault, or for any fire damage – for that, you’ll need to insure against third party fire and theft.